pgleghorn/DockerSites/README.md

 The Vagrant method uses a virtualbox provider and shell provisioner scripts to do the installation work.
 It requires the kits (sites, tomcat, etc) to be downloaded in advance to a local disk which are then made available to the virtualbox in the /kits directory.

 The Docker method uses exactly the same underlying scripts to perform the installation.
 It does not require any kits to be downloaded, instead it downloads them automatically, using Oracle website credentials to download the Sites kit.
+Additionally the docker method allows startup of multiple simultaneous containers, e.g. editorial and delivery, defined in docker-compose.yml.

 *These scripts are not an official Oracle product, and the stack they produce is not supported (centos, hsqldb).*